DPro23/MovieDB-Manager/README.md

 # MovieDB-Manager
-Generate and manage an SQL database of movies via CLI written in Python.
-Fetch real data from OMDb API.
-Generate a Frontend showing DB datas..
+## Generate and manage an SQL database of movies via CLI.
+### Written in Python.
+Get real movies data from OMDb API.
+Generate a WebPage based on the movies stored in the database.
+Provides different command lines to interact with the database (search, random movie, statistics).